-Frank Gamble, one of the winningest high school baseball coaches in Ohio history, enters his fifth year as an assistant with The College of Wooster.
+Frank Gamble, one of the winningest high school baseball coaches in Ohio history, enters his sixth year as an assistant with The College of Wooster.
 He serves as a base coach and works closely with the infielders.

 Gamble does have prior collegiate experience, having spent three seasons at Furman University in Greenville, S.C.
 There, he went from a volunteer assistant in 2012 to director of baseball operations the next two (2013-14).